 While distributing your estate, if you discover that the existing Will does not reflect your wishes, you can change your Will.

-Circumstances where you might want to change your Will include:
+Circumstances where you might want to look at changing a Will again before death might include:

 - You have married, divorced or entered into a significant domestic or de facto relationship;